 Bitstamp, in comparison, wasn’t primarily made to suit the needs of crypto-beginners.
 The interface is more advanced, with sophisticated performance charts.
 Even though the layout itself has a serious feel to it, the website is not burdened with clunky half-functioning walls of data.
-Beginners can always choose the Simple trading options until they feel ready for some more advanced crypto business such as margin trading.
+Beginners can always choose the Simple trading options until they feel ready for some more advanced crypto business.

 As is common for the crypto industry, the customer support on these exchanges is lacking on many fronts due to the great number of queries they have to attend to daily.
 Most of the correspondences go via emails with customers submitting the support tickets on their websites.
 Users find both exchanges quick and responsive, and their queries answered within a 24-72 hour frame.
 Both sites feature a “Support” button at the bottom of their website that opens up with an elaborate FAQ section.